|On this page|

 With no inputs, specify a video file to extract images from.

-If the node has incoming work items with
+If the node has incoming work items with a video file

 output of the work item is an array of output file names.
 If you want to wire the output to nodes that expect separate work items per file, use the Work Item Expand node to split out the output files in the work item(s).